justinpriest/ADFG_R_Intro_Workshop/README.md

-# ADF&G Workshop: Introduction to R for Fishery Researchers
+# ADF&G Workshop: Introduction to R for Fishery & Wildlife Researchers
-_Short introductory course for learning the basics of R, tailored for ADF&G fishery biologists._
+_Short introductory course for learning the basics of R, tailored for ADF&G biologists._

 ## Course Approach
 This course does not assume that you have any prior R knowledge, so don't be intimidated!

 Attendees will watch the instructor present the PowerPoint presentation.
-At the end of each section, students will either work through the scripts that were associated with that section or in a "learnr" tutorial.
+At the end of each section, students will collaboratively write code and save a script, highlighting concepts associated with that section.
+Next, they will work through a "learnr" tutorial in a guided app to learn a bit more.
 In the `code` folder there are several groups of scripts.
 In general, these belong to one of three groups.
 **Tutorials:** There are several "learnr" tutorials, each contained in their own folder.
 **Scripts:** A stand-alone script that demonstrates PowerPoint concepts, and will either be reviewed together or independently.
 **Motivating Examples:** Completed scripts showcasing several types of analyses, charts, and data types.

-To open the code, ALWAYS start by double clicking the `R_Intro_AFS.Rproj` file.
+To open the code, ALWAYS start by double clicking the `ADFG_R_Intro_Workshop.Rproj` file.
 Next, open the files as normal.
 This will ensure that the files run properly.
 Don't worry if this sounds a little confusing, we'll cover all this in class!

-Code is numbered to be associated with each section in the PowerPoint, i.e., concepts covered in PowerPoint Section 2 "Basic Programming" correspond to code reviewed in `Tutorial_2_Basics` and in the script `2_Basic_Programming.R`
+Code is numbered to be associated with each section in the PowerPoint, i.e., concepts covered in PowerPoint Section 3 "Programming Basics 1 - Poke the Box" will correspond to code in script 3 and also learnr tutorial 3.

 To run the learnr tutorials on your own computer you will need to paste the following code into R and then run it:
 `install.packages(c("learnr", "shiny", "tidyverse", "lubridate", "scales", "palmerpenguins", "patchwork"))`